rezocrypt/MazeAI/README.md

 # License

-ProjecT codebase is licensed under GNU 3.0 license.
+MazeAI codebase is licensed under GNU GPLv3 license.
 Please refer to the LICENSE.txt file for detailed information.

 # Contributing